6. Database Management with the JDBC API

 // other data

-ResultSet RS = null; // result table from a query
+ResultSet RS=null; // result table of a query request

-String sqlText; // text of the SQL query to execute
+String sqlText; // text of query SQL to be executed

-int numberOfRows; // number of rows affected by an update
+int nbLignes; // no. of lines affected by an update

-int numberOfColumns; // number of columns in a ResultSet
+int nbColonnes; // nb of columns in a ResultSet

 try{